jphaugla/KafkaSparkDSEDemo/README.md

 copy the resulting jar file to a known location reference the jar file in the ./runConsumer2.sh script

+#  if want to use a fat jar file because can't resolve dependencies in spark-submit maybe because of no internet connection.
+This will build a much larger jar file

+`sbt -Dscala-2.11=true consumer/assembly`

 ###To run the demo

 This assumes you already have Kafka and DSE up and running and configured as in the steps above.